ClementRepository/TerraformforAbsoluteBeginners/README.md

 - How to clone repositories to your computer
 - How to download and use VsCode to commit and push files to Github

-## Project 8 Starting a Virtual Machine
+## Project 8: Starting a Virtual Machine
 You will learn:
 - What a virtual machine is
 - What an Amazon EC2 Instance is
 - How to start up an Amazon EC2
 - How to navigate the EC2 Dashboard on the AWS console
 - How to install Nginx, get it to run, and check its status

+## Project 9: Learning to Use Terraform Basics
+You will learn:
+- What Terraform is
+- How to install the AWS Command Line Interface
+- Create an IAM user in your AWS Console/Dashboard
+-

 # Prerequisite downloads/installs
 If you do not have a Github account to clone the repository, Project 7 has relevant info on how to do so.